 Bring the kids to this family-friendly art event for plenty of hands-on children’s activities and a play area, and don’t forget to visit the festival’s famous International Food Row.
 Over 30 food vendors set up camp to provide everything from appetizers to desserts with a decidedly cosmopolitan twist.
 Munch on a Bavarian strudel or sample a plateful of Brazilian food.
 Less adventurous eaters can also enjoy traditional fair food like corndogs and Indian tacos.

-Head to T-Town’s popular downtown area for a spectacular two-for-one special in May.
-Two of Tulsa’s top arts festivals come to life in the height of springtime’s glory, welcoming hundreds of local and regional artists to Tulsa and ushering in the excitement of family-friendly activities for all.
+Head to T-Town’s popular downtown area for a spectacular Mayfest during the height of springtime’s glory.
+One of the city's most loved events, it welcomes hundreds of local and regional artists to Tulsa and ushers in the excitement of family-friendly activities for all.
 The Tulsa International Mayfest, the headlining art event in Tulsa each year, has been celebrating artistic talent for over 40 colorful years.
-As an added bonus, the Blue Dome Arts Festival has been added to the mix, proving that it’s more the merrier in Tulsa.
-Both festivals, located within blocks of one another, guarantee a fantastic time while bringing a unique, distinctive feel to downtown.

 For booths brimming with handmade goods and artistic pieces, delicious food, fun activities and toe-tapping entertainment, head to downtown Edmond during the Downtown Edmond Arts Festival, held each year in May.
 This free, three-day event brings together over 100 artists displaying and selling their work, as well as performance artists and live music.
 Located on historic Route 66, historic downtown Edmond boasts a variety of unique boutiques, antique stores and trendy restaurants.
 Try out one of the area’s cafes or snack on traditional fair food like corndogs and cotton candy.
 Browse the booths to find out which artists took home the festival’s top prizes, or find a shady spot near the stage and enjoy the sounds of jazz, blues and country music.

-A unique combination of performance and visual art, the annual Montmartre Chalk Art Festival in Chickasha pits participants in a race against the clock to create works of art using only chalk.
-Each participant is given a 6’ x 6’ section of pavement and roughly six hours to create their piece.
-Stop by to see the mind-blowing images, enjoy live music and browse a variety of displays.
+A unique combination of performance and visual art, several chalk art festivals across the state pit participants in a race against the clock.
+Come by the Montmartre Chalk Art Festival in Chickasha to see artists create works of art using only chalk.
+At the Walkin' on Chalk Arts Festival in Altus, each participant is given a 6’ x 6’ section of pavement and roughly six hours to create their piece.
+Stop by the Roses, Chalk & Kites, Oh My! festival in Broken Arrow to see mind-blowing images, enjoy live music and browse a variety of displays.